Tower Prep

-Tower Prep is a teen science-fiction television series created for Cartoon Network by Paul Dini, who is known for previously writing and producing series in the DC Animated Universe.
+Tower Prep is an American teen science-fiction television series created for Cartoon Network by Paul Dini, who is known for previously writing and producing series in the DC Animated Universe.
 From October 12 to December 28, 2010, the series aired one thirteen-episode season, before being canceled by Cartoon Network.

 Premise

 The series centers around "Tower Prep", an isolated boarding school for teenagers with supernatural abilities.
 The protagonist (Ian Archer) and a group of friends (Gabe Forrest, Suki Sato, and CJ Ward) are unwilling students at the institution, with no memory of how they got there.
 Throughout the series, they explore the mysteries of Tower Prep in the hope of escaping and returning to their normal lives.

 Characters

 The cast of Tower Prep (from left to right): Drew Van Acker as Ian Archer, Dyana Liu as Suki Sato, Ryan Pinkston as Gabe Forrest, and Elise Gatien as CJ Ward.